 While this approach is known for being very hands-off, this does not mean that leaders don’t play a role.
 They often offer feedback, guidance, and support whenever it is needed.
 In many cases, they may be more involved during the early stages of a project but then hand the reigns over as subordinates become more skilled and knowledgeable.

-Key Takeaway: Trust plays an essential role in laissez-faire leadership.
+Trust plays an essential role in laissez-faire leadership.
 When leaders feel like group members are capable of working on their own or would benefit from greater independence, this style can be the most effective.

 Examples of Laissez-Faire Leadership